 However, as the pandemic ends there will be a resurgence in demand for eating in.
 Pent up demand is likely to result in improved income for physical restaurant spaces and it is very likely that there will be a window of time when starting new restaurants will be highly advantageous.

 Ghost kitchens may also become a route through which new restaurants are started, due to the much lower capital outlay.
 In California, it typically costs $275,000 to open a restaurant…and $20,000 for a ghost kitchen.
-This means that there is a perfect route to market that starts with a ghost kitchen and then expands to an actual restaurant if demand warrants it.
+This means that there is a perfect route to market that starts with a virtual restaurant and then expands to an actual restaurant if demand warrants it.

 Another sector of the market that was growing heavily before the pandemic and is likely to grow again afterwards is food trucks.
 Some food truck operators are also renting ghost kitchens to do daily prep in a larger space than the truck allows.
 Industrial property managers should be looking into this growing sector even as things renormalize in the restaurant sector.